freenas/freenas-docs/userguide/freenas_help.rst

 Support Icon
 ------------

-The "Support" icon, located as the third icon from the left in the top menubar, provides a shortcut to :menuselection:`System --> Support`.
+The "Support" icon, the third icon from the left in the top menubar, provides a shortcut to
+:menuselection:`System --> Support`.
 This screen can be used to create a support ticket.
 Refer to :ref:`Support` for detailed usage instructions.